 Note: It is not required that all files and folders are owned by www-data, only those that WordPress will need to write to.
 When coding it may be more convenient to have some of your files owned by yourself.

 Start and configure WordPress:

 If Apache server is now up and running you should now be able to start WordPress from your web browser:

 For Linux user, running WordPress in the user folder, replace my_user_name with your own user:

-First time you start WordPress, you will be asked to select language and create the first user:
+The first time you start WordPress, you will be asked to select a language and create the first user:

-Enter MySQL database name, user name and user password you created during the MySQL installation.
-(This is the user name and password is to access MySQL database, not to log into WordPress as a user.)
+Enter the MySQL database name, user name and user password you created during the MySQL installation.
+(This is the user name and password is to access MySQL database, not to log in to WordPress as a user.)

 If you are running several WordPress instances and using the same MySQL database, you need to have different database table prefix for each WordPress instance.
 Change the Table Prefix to something unique.